New York Personal Injury Laws and Liability Rules

 New York's No-Fault Insurance Rules for Car Accident Cases

 If you're injured in a car accident in New York, your options to recover compensation could be limited.
 New York is a no-fault car insurance state, which means that when you're injured in a car accident, you turn first (and often exclusively) to your own car insurance policy to get compensation for your medical bills and certain other economic losses, regardless of who caused the crash.
-If you're injured as a passenger, you'd turn to the no-fault coverage of the driver whose car you were riding in.

 You can usually only step outside the confines of no-fault and file a liability claim (or personal injury lawsuit) against the at-fault driver if your claim meets the "serious injury" threshold in place in New York.
 That means you've experienced any of the following because of the car accident: